bnnlukas/CryptoWhales/README.md

  }
  ```

-If the user types in any pair not, which is not listet on Coinbase, he gets a notification with a link to the Coinbasewebsite.
+If the user types in any pair which is not listet on Coinbase, he gets a notification with a link to the Coinbasewebsite.